dcervantesv/eSIDH/README.md

 arithmetic.

 For now on, only the Parallel version of eSIDH is available.

+### New in this version

+- We include the parallel computing of Alice's secret key and a portion of the strategy to compute her 4^ea isogeny.
+- We include the use of suitable strategies for this task and to compute strategies in parallel (software oriented).
+- We include the Montgomery  ladder for fixed point introduced in [A Faster Software Implementation of the Supersingular Isogeny Diffie-Hellman Key Exchange Protocol](https://eprint.iacr.org/2017/1015)
+- We include magma code of algorithms to compute parallel strategies and the new strategy including the computation in parallel of Alice's secret point.
+Available in Magma directory.

 We only test this library under a x64-Linux distribution and a compatible compiler supporting the [Open MP api](https://www.openmp.org/).